 Pay Plan

-- Be in an eligible employment classification (see FAQ below)
+- Be in an eligible employment classification and actively employed as of the pay plan implementation date.

-- Have a performance evaluation on record that supports solid and/or meritorious performance
+- Employees must have a performance evaluation on record that supports solid and/or meritorious performance.

 Timeline & Effective Dates